-Table 9 also illustrates some potential unintended consequences of fuel assistance rebates and the widespread removal of taxes.
+Table 9 (see page 34) also illustrates some potential unintended consequences of fuel assistance rebates and the widespread removal of taxes.
 Consumers who can afford the cost of energy but are still eligible for rebates or tax reductions may obtain a windfall from the rebates or tax reductions.